davrempe/domain-transfer-net/datasets/bitmoji_api_info.md

 * Pupils
 * Hair Accesories
 * Various colors for skin, hair, eyebrows, beard, and lipstick that will not be at all prevalent in the face image dataset.
+* Ommitted a large chunk of ridiculous glasses that most likely won't be seen in face dataset (in particular sunglasses).